-It was after 2:00 a.m., so all the bars were closed and he was not aware of the public bathrooms near the pier.
+It was after 2:00 a.m., so all the bars were closed.
+He could not go back to one and ask to enter to use the restroom.
+Moreover, he was not aware of the public bathrooms near the pier (and even if he were aware of these, he may not want to use these because they were not well lighted).
 So he found a small bush near a wall, quite close to where the taxis pick up people and near the ATM machines, and decided to relieve himself.

 Just as he started to urinate, a police officer approached him and asked him to stop.
 Our client, embarrassed to be caught in the act, complied.
 The officer then asked our client for his identification so he could write our client a ticket.

 The officer then handed our client a ticket for violation of Penal Code § 372, Public Nuisance.
 The ticket marked the level of the offense as a misdemeanor.